White House: Congress must act soon to replenish COVID funds

-WASHINGTON – The U.S. will soon begin to run out of money to bolster COVID-19 testing supplies and to guarantee that uninsured Americans keep getting free treatment for the virus unless Congress swiftly approves more funding, the White House warned Friday.
+WASHINGTON – The U.S. will soon begin to run out of money to bolster COVID-19 testing supplies and to guarantee that uninsured Americans keep getting free treatment for the virus unless Congress swiftly approves more funding, the White House warned.

 “From the COVID side, the bank account is empty,” said COVID-19 deputy coordinator Natalie Quillian.
 “We’re in conversations with lawmakers about how to secure the funding, but it’s urgently needed.”
 Some of the consequences could be felt later this month.

-Note: This story was first published on March 5, 2022.
-It was updated on March 7, 2022 to correct that AstraZeneca’s COVID-19 prophylactic for immunocompromised individuals is not a pill, but delivered by injection.